Mississippi gopher frog: Recovery effort

 Putting the Mississippi gopher frog on the endangered species list requires locals to receive a permit to kill or take one of the frogs from the wild; however, the species is so endangered that it would require an additional recovery plan in order to guide the species back to a healthy population level.
 Fortunately, a conservation team has been deployed in order to manage the recovery of the Mississippi gopher frog by managing the habitat, supplementing habitat with sufficient water, raising tadpoles for release, constructing or restoring new breeding sites, and managing ecological requirements and diseases.
 Another recovery option available for the Mississippi gopher frog is the introduction of more gopher tortoises for the Mississippi gopher frogs in order to widen their habitats.

 The remaining population of this frog is only at about one hundred adult frogs in Glen's Pond at Harrison County, Mississippi.
-Rana sevosa is considered one of the rarest amphibians in North America.
+Lithobates sevosa is considered one of the rarest amphibians in North America.
 This shows that this species' population is quickly declining.
 Some ways to keep the Mississippi gopher frog alive is by using well water to keep the soil waterlogged.
 This would increase the reproductive success of this species of frog because it would have better environment for reproduction.
-This would hopefully end or slow down the extinction of Rana sevosa.
+This would hopefully end or slow down the extinction of Lithobates sevous.
 Another conservation effort for this frog would be to make sure the tadpoles are raised in a closed environment where they can develop fully and stay healthy.
 Many predators in ponds and in the wild endanger the tadpoles.
 If the tadpoles were raised in a safe environment, they would survive and reproduce.

 A Gopher Frog Recovery Team oversees conservation strategies that include pond water supplementation in dry years, habitat management, assisting tadpole survival, captive rearing, construction of alternative-breeding ponds, and treating infected tadpoles.
 The recovery effort was greatly enhanced in 2007 by the donation of "Mike's Pond" to the Nature Conservancy.

 The US Fish and Wildlife Service has been working with the US Forest Service to protect the last remaining Mississippi gopher frog population.
 Both agencies have joined forces to rehabilitate a nearby pond as a future breeding site.
 The Fish and Wildlife Service, in conjunction with gopher frog researchers, has developed a strategy to introduce egg masses into this pond and to determine if the eggs can successfully develop into juvenile frogs at the site.
 Maintenance of open longleaf pine-dominated uplands and seasonal wetlands through growing season prescribed burning is the most appropriate form of management.
 This management strategy also favors gopher tortoises.
 Mechanical site preparation, as well as stump removal, should be avoided in forestry operations.

 Five zoos (New Orleans, Memphis, Detroit, Miami, and Omaha) have 75 Mississippi gopher frogs in captivity, and are conducting ongoing artificial breeding programs.